-Caffeinated sodas vary widely, but seem to average between 1.8 and 4.5 mg per fluid ounce based on the most commonly consumed sodas.5 This works out to 14.4 to 36 mg of caffeine per cup — which explains why, even per the hypotheses from 1993, carbonated caffeinated sodas don’t produce the same effect as coffee on asthma.
+Caffeinated sodas vary widely, but seem to average between 1.8 and 4.5 mg per fluid ounce based on the most commonly consumed sodas.5 This works out to 14.4 to 36 mg of caffeine per cup — which explains why, even per the hypotheses from 1993, carbonated, caffeinated sodas don’t produce the same effect as coffee on asthma.

-So, other than it’s high caffeine content… what’s so special about coffee?
+Other than high caffeine content… what’s so special about coffee?

 Coffee is very similar to theophylline3, a drug that John wrote about in the post I mentioned earlier.4 While no longer commonly used in asthma treatment, theophylline is a bronchodilator, and very closely related caffeine as found in products like coffee and tea.
 Theophylline relaxes the airways, by way of relaxing the muscles that wrap around the airways that begin to “clamp down” when asthma symptoms are experienced.3 So, why is this?
 It appears that when the liver breaks down caffeine, one — very small — byproduct is theophylline.6

-I personally consume a very small amount of caffeine—the amounts found in chocolate, decaffeinated coffee based beverages from Starbucks, and maybe a caffeinated soda on rare occasions (aside from soda, which I really don’t enjoy that much, this is due to the combination of my asthma meds having minimal effect on my heart rate, my stimulant meds for ADHD having a minimal-moderate effect on my heart rate, and a crazy tachycardic [high heart rate] experience or two when I combined caffeine and my ADHD medication early on.
+I personally consume a very small amount of caffeine.
+We're talking about the amounts found in chocolate, decaffeinated coffee-based beverages from Starbucks, and maybe a caffeinated soda on rare occasions.
+Aside from soda, which I really don’t enjoy that much, this is due to the combination of my asthma meds having minimal effect on my heart rate, my stimulant meds for ADHD having a minimal to moderate effect on my heart rate, and a crazy tachycardic [high heart rate] experience or two when I combined caffeine and my ADHD medication early on.

 What are your experiences with coffee, or other caffeinated beverages, and your breathing?
-Share with us in the comments!